danielkrainas/tinkr/README.md

 `$ npm install tinkr -g`

+## Usage

+The module includes a command called `tinkrd` and can be executed via the command line:

+`$ tinkrd`

 ## But... the cloud!

-I've always enjoyed the power, cost efficiency, and general guarantees that come with a dedicated server.
+I've always enjoyed the power, cost efficiency, and general guarantees that come with a dedicated private server.
 Unfortunately, getting one setup with nginx, sftp, and any other number of required services can be time consuming and frustrating.
 There's also the cases where I want to make apps for things like my home network, when you might have one or more computers.
 Tinkr is my solution to both of these problems and more.

 ## Features